Medicare Advantage is private insurance that expands on the essential services offered as part of Original Medicare .

-- people with disabilities who qualify for Social Security
+- Have disabilities and qualify for Social Security

 Medicare has specific enrollment periods to add or switch coverage.
-If you’re new to Medicare, you can sign up for Medicare in the three months before or after your 65th birthday or after you have been receiving disability benefits from the Social Security Administration for at least 24 months.
+If you’re new to Medicare, you can sign up for Medicare in the three months before or after your 65th birthday or after you have received disability benefits from the Social Security Administration for at least 24 months.

 If you are interested in enrolling in a Medicare Advantage plan, it may be best to consider this option when you first enroll in Medicare.
 Whether you opt to enroll in Original Medicare and add a Part D prescription plan, or choose a Medicare Advantage plan with prescription coverage, it’s usually a good idea to start prescription drug coverage immediately.

 If you wait to sign up for a Part D plan, a late enrollment penalty will be added to your Medicare premium for the rest of your life, and this penalty is based on how long you were eligible for a prescription plan but chose not to enroll.